NRizzoInc/RaspberryPi/README.md

 In the future however, I plan on stop supporting the Python code base in favor of C++.
 _Note:_ I may rever to the raspberry pi as RPI for short.

 ## Current Features

-Currently both C++ & Python codes allow for three main features:
+### Main Features

+To fully run the robot's systems, both the client and server need to be used.

+1. First start up the server: `./bin/rpi_driver --mode server`
+2. Then start up the client: `./bin/rpi_driver --mode client --ip <RPI's ip address>`

+## Usage

+Check out [this guide](https://github.com/NRizzoInc/RaspberryPi/wiki) for how to use the server & client to control the RPI.

+### Running Client on Another Device (not recommended)

+You can run the client on another device, but you would need to build & install from source again and then determine the rpi's ip to connect to which is annoying (only Ubuntu is known to be supported, but I have no reason to believe it will not work on other Linux Distributions).
+Doing it this way make it slightly easier to access the web app since its address will be `http://127.0.0.1:<client port (default 5001)>/RPI-Client`, but is arguably more annoying because you would have to manage starting & stoppping the client.

+### Running Client on RaspberryPi (recommended)

+It is much simpler to actually run the **both** the client & server on the RPI without specifying an ip (defaults to **localhost**).
+This in turn starts up a web app client which can be accessed by any device on the same network as the RPI.
+If you follow [this guide for setting up a hostname](https://www.howtogeek.com/167195/how-to-change-your-raspberry-pi-or-other-linux-devices-hostname/), then accessing the web app from another computer is as easy as opening a browser and going to `http://<hostname>:<client port (default 5001)>/RPI-Client`.

+### Features that can be run locally without the client

-1. Blink the LEDs at a given interval
+1. Blink the LEDs at a given interval: `--mode blink`
-2. Gradually increase the brightness of the LEDs until they reach the maximum and restart
+2. Gradually increase the brightness of the LEDs until they reach the maximum and restart: `--mode intensity`
-3. Controll the LEDs using their corresponding buttons.
+3. Control the LEDs using their corresponding buttons: `--mode btns`
+4. Test the robots capability to move in each direction: `--mode motors`
+5. test the camera and save the latest frame to disk: `--mode camera`

 Use `./main.py --help` or `./bin/rpi_driver --help` to learn how to use it.

+(_Note:_ Most features are now only supported by the c++ produced binary)

 ## Installing